Primer for Preventive Measures in the Workplace, Including Mandatory COVID-19 Vaccination Policies

 - Offer flexible hours or paid sick days if staff have side effects after getting vaccinated.

-- Individuals must continue to comply with COVID-19 prevention measures as outlined by the Ontario government and Middlesex-London Health Unit, including screening, wearing a mask or face covering, physical distancing, hand hygiene, and monitoring for symptoms of COVID-19.
+- It is strongly recommended that individuals continue to comply with COVID-19 prevention measures, including screening for COVID-19 risk factors, wearing a mask or face covering when indoors, hand hygiene, and monitoring for symptoms of COVID-19.

 - Have a clear communication plan for staff and patrons to introduce the policy.